Brown Butter Banana Bars topped with a heavenly brown butter vanilla bean frosting make the perfect portable dessert to share with friends and family.

 - 1/2 cup chopped walnuts

-- brown butter vanilla bean frosting
+- brown butter vanilla bean frosting see recipe in notes

 - In a saucepan over medium heat, melt the butter.
 Whisk frequently, scraping the bottom.
 As the butter foams, continue whisking and scraping to release any brown bits that may stick to the bottom.
 Once the butter has sufficiently browned (not burned) and smells heavenly, remove from heat.